Frequently Asked Questions

 Why has my renewal cost increased?

-We check all your details to ensure the renewal rate we’re offering is up to date but renewal costs can increase for a number of reasons, for example, you may have been involved in an incident during the year, you’ve made changes to your policy details, or there’s been a general rate increase in the insurance industry.
+We check all your details to ensure the renewal rate we’re offering is up to date but renewal costs can increase for a number of reasons.
+For example, you may have been involved in an incident during the year, you may have made changes to your policy details, or may have been a general rate increase in the insurance industry.

 Why do I need to send back documents at renewal?